Too Early for Birdsong

 On the other side of Regent Street, off Piccadilly, there was an array of posh arcades lit up like a fairytale.
 At the entrance stood guards in fancy uniform – coat, hat, red-golden frill.
 I greeted them and they tipped their hats.

 Back on Piccadilly, just before the Ritzy part, more cafeterias and sushi bars and confectionaries and chocolateries and brasseries, all of them bursting with a clientele trained to stand in line to order what it wanted.
 The automation of society – fast, efficient, almost machine-like in nature, always on the go and increasingly utilitarian, and politely impersonal – was in plain sight, a tremendous success.
 I could hear the commentary in my head, the lines from some future documentary on London: ‘Choice and indulgence turned Londoners into walking paradoxes.
-We gave and took orders as if on the march, foregoing the luxury of relaxation.
+We gave and took orders as if on the march.
 True leisure eluded us.
 The time to sit down and enjoy a ‘cuppa’ without clocking each other became a thing of the past.
-We denied ourselves the chance to be civil.
+We denied ourselves the chance to be cordial, foregoing the luxury of relaxation.
 We were polite and courteous and law-abiding, but civility eluded us.’

 Our way of life at its most predatory, captured for posterity.
 On screen for everyone to watch, not only now but down the line.